richardvenneman/appsignal-docs/source/ruby/command-line/demo.html.md

 ## Exit codes

-- Exits with status code `0` if the demo command has finished.
+- Exits with status code `0` if the command has completed successfully.
-- Exits with status code `1` if the demo command failed to finished.
+- Exits with status code `1` if the command has completed with an error.

 [debugging]: /support/debugging.html